 Step 5: Hang your panels.

-Note: If you have space you may want to hang your curtains further outside the window so the panels can hang and not block the actual window.
-Also to consider at this moment is how functional you want your panels to be.
+Note: If you have space you may want to hang your drop cloth curtains further outside the window so the panels can hang and not block the actual window.
+Something else to consider at this moment is how functional you want your panels to be.
 Do you need to be able to close them in order to block light or create privacy?
 I have blinds on all my windows already so my curtains were solely for decor.

 First, double check the height of the curtains before marking the height on the wall.
 Then mark the horizontal spot so you know where you will be attaching your brackets.
-For this step I used an electric drill and electric screw driver.
+For this step we used an electric drill and electric screw driver.